SOSC 198 Special Topics 1-3 Units

 Typically Offered: Fall and spring

-The internship experience is designed to supplement academic work in Social Science and to provide students with occupational experience.
+The internship experience is designed to supplement academic work in social science and to provide students with occupational experience.
 You must register directly with a supervising faculty member.
 9 hours supervision.
 (009099)

 Grade Basis: Credit/No Credit